-As Thai corporations, like Siam Cement Group (SCG), venture into new business territory, they realise that sustainable excellence can only be achieved when the corporation is equipped with the best hardware and software, with well-managed human resources as the backbone.
+As Thai corporations, like Siam Cement Group (SCG), venture into new business territory, they realise that sustainable excellence can only be achieved when the corporation is equipped with the best hardware and software, with well-managed human resources

 While hardware comes in the form of input from the management team in line with the company’s vision, SCG president and CEO Kan Trakulhoon says software refers to employees’ creativity and this can prosper only with supportive HR strategies.

 In an executive talk, hosted by the Nation Group and Nation University’s Faculty of Business Administration, he insisted that despite the changing business environment, the four core values of the group were maintained with a slight change – the group must be open and ready to cope with challenges.

 “We’re embarking on what would enable SCG to sustain leadership through the tough competition of today and tomorrow,” he said.